UTLogin Acceptable Use Policy

 - Authenticate UT EID holders when logging into departmental web-based and stand-alone applications.

 - Control access to web-based and stand-alone resources.

 System Use and Responsibilities

-The sponsoring department agrees to use this service in a manner consistent with this policy and with other university rules governing acceptable use of information technology, including Category I data.
+The sponsoring department agrees to use this service in a manner consistent with this policy and with other university rules governing acceptable use of information technology, including Confidential data.
 The sponsoring department also agrees to comply with all applicable state and federal laws.
 The Family Educational Rights and Privacy Act of 1974 (FERPA) restricts access to student records.
 These legal restrictions apply to all users of UTLogin.